Qbizinc/qbiz-wiki/training/Certifications/AWS_ML_Specialty.md

 ### 3.1 Frame business problems as machine learning problems
 > **For the exam you need to understand...**
 >
-> understand all the built in SageMaker models
+> all the built in SageMaker models
 >
 > [**Read:** Built-in SageMaker Models](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)
 {.is-info}